jasonraimondi/jasonraimondi.com/content/posts/2021-10-27-asdf-nodejs-v14-with-m1-mac.md

 ## Why does it happen?

 The reason is that there are no prebuilt binaries for Apple Silicon (darwin-arm64) bundles provided by the Node team for these older versions of node.
-This isnt really a problem, since the M1 Mac can use programs compiled for intel x86.
+This isn't a problem, since an M1 Mac can use programs compiled for Intel x86.

 ## How to fix it?

 First [find the version](https://nodejs.org/en/download/releases/) of Node you are looking to install.
 For me, it was [v14.18.0](https://nodejs.org/dist/v14.18.0/)

-You just need to visit the ol node directory
+You just need to visit the node directory

 ```bash
 # Enter what version you want